Godis715/Core-Sample-Analysis/README.md

 - _oil-carbon-detection_, _rock-classification_ - notebooks with experiments about drill core analysis

 - _dataAnalisys_ - rest API application for analizing core samples

+- _backend_ - a backend of the web-application for the work with core samples, also see branch _"frontend"_